-(2) The as adjusted balance sheet data give effect to our issuance and sale of per share, which is the last reported sale price of our Class A common shares on The Nasdaq Global Select Market on , 2019, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+(3) The pro forma as adjusted balance sheet data give further effect to our issuance and sale of 7,000,000 Class A common shares in this offering at an assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share, which is the last reported sale price of our Class A common shares on The Nasdaq Global Select Market on , 2019, would increase (decrease) the as adjusted amount of each of cash, cash equivalents and short-term investments, working capital, total assets and total shareholders' equity by \$ million, assuming that the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and short-term investments, working capital, total assets and total shareholders' equity by \$ million, assuming that the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the as adjusted amount of each of cash, cash equivalents and short-term investments, working capital, total assets and total shareholders' equity by \$ million, assuming no change in the assumed public offering price per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total shareholders' equity by \$6.5 million, assuming that the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1,000,000 shares in the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total shareholders' equity by \$6.7 million, assuming that the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) of 1,000,000 shares in the number of Class A common shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total shareholders' equity by \$16.7 million, assuming no change in the assumed initial public offering price per share and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.